hoonisone/Multiplyer-Tetris/README.md

 # Library
 * Text-based Painter
   * You can draw lines and simple figures at a desired position on the screen.
-  * You can chang color and basic text corresponding to a point of the figure.
+  * You can change color and basic text corresponding to a point of the figure.

 * Text-based Printer
   * You can draw a text box at a desired position on the screen.